Learn about more about your dentist from their "badges"

 What are the different badges?

-The example above is a sample of what your typical badges look like.
+The example above is a sample of what your typical dentist badges look like.
 Here's a complete list of the different badges which you might come across:

 Skills badges - Skills badges help you identify each dentist's clinical strengths.
-We assign skills badges based on the dentist's photo galleries, online store performance, training, reviews, and other important criteria.
+We assign skills badges based on the dentist's photo galleries, online store performance, training, awards, and other important criteria.
 Examples of skills badges include:

 - Porcelain Veneers & Cosmetics